rlite/rlite/README.md

 Each `remote` directive specifies application and DIF name of a remote iporina daemon to connect to, together with an IP subnet to use for the IP tunnel (a /30 is preferable, as only two IP addresses are needed).
-More `remote` directive are possible, one for each peer.
+Many `remote` directives are possible, one for each peer.
 A different tun device will be created for each remote peer.
 The `route` directive specifies a locally reachable route that the daemon will advertise to all its peers.